emefff/1D-transient-heat-conduction-heat-treatment-in-Python/README.md

 # 1D-transient-heat-conduction-heat-treatment-in-Python

 **This work is based on https://github.com/alexlib/trans_heat_cond/blob/master/LICENSE, thanks a lot.
-The attached code is still work in progress, it shows some weird behaviour under certain conditions.
+The attached code is still work in progress, it shows some weird behaviour under certain conditions (feedback on temperature by oscillating data that feeds back to data....).
 To-Dos: functionalizing, cleaning up, find reason for weird oscillations etc.
 Use at your own risk, any help is greatly appreciated!
 Thank you!**